-The English population was growing faster than the French.
-With about 50,000 settlers in New England by the 1670s, they were pushing east.
+But the English population was growing faster than the French.
+With about 50,000 settlers in New England by the 1670s, they started pushing east.
 They would claim Maine—Acadia—all the way to the Penobscot River.
 The French claimed Acadia extended to the Kennebec River.
 That, of course, meant conflict.

 But the beaver, not the English, first drew the French into war in North America.
 Their skins made fine felt hats, a hot fashion item in European capitals.

 The thirst for beaver skins, though, had wiped out much of the beaver in North America.
 The Wabanaki’s enemies to the west, the Iroquois, started to cast covetous eyes on the Wabanaki beaver territory and on fur trading posts in New France.
 And so the Beaver Wars began.